Are you interested in temporary work in the Netherlands? Great!

 Calculating your salary as a temporary worker

-As according to the ABU CAO temporary agency employees have the right to the same remuneration rights as direct colleagues, if they are carrying out the same or similar job within the company.
-The compensation rights cover:
+As according to the ABU CAO temporary agency employees have the right to the same remuneration rights as direct colleagues.
+If they are carrying out the same or similar job within the company.
+For temporary work, the compensation rights cover:

 - The periodic wage that applies to the pay scale